cms-opendata-workshop/workshop2023-lesson-cloud/_episodes/02-poet-test.md

 ## Expanding the Yaml File

 In the previous section, you downloaded a workflow definition and submitted it.
-It should be now running.
+It should now be running.
 This workflow corresponds to the analysis example presented in this workshop.

-The workflow mimicks a full analysis, first processing CMS open data samples with POET and then running analysis script on the ouput files.
+The workflow mimicks a full analysis, first processing CMS open data samples with POET and then running an analysis script on the output files.

-Open up the file `argo-poet.yaml`, and take a look through its contents.
+Open up the file [argo-poet.yaml](https://github.com/cms-opendata-analyses/PhysObjectExtractorTool/blob/odws2023/PhysObjectExtractor/cloud/argo_poet.yaml), and take a look through its contents.
 Below is an explanation of the major steps.

 `argo-poet.yaml` calls and runs multiple different tasks.
 The file is broken up into different templates.
 Note that each task runs in a container, and the workflow is using the same container images that we have been using in the workshop.

-1. "cms-od-example", the first template, is the entrypoint, and it contains the outline for the rest of the workflow.
+1. **cms-od-example**, the first template, is the entrypoint, and it contains the outline for the rest of the workflow.

 2. "prepare-template" gets the directories ready for other workflow steps.